TAG Heuer: 1970s

 In 1975, Heuer introduced the Chronosplit, a digital chronograph with dual LED and LCD displays.
 Later versions featured two LCD displays.

 Heuer began using the Valjoux 7750 movement in its automatic chronographs, with the Kentucky and Pasadena models (both introduced in 1977).
 The Valjoux 7750 movement was a three-register chronograph (with seconds, minutes, and hours), that also offered day/date windows.

 In the mid-1970s, Heuer introduced a series of chronographs powered by the Lemania 5100 movement.
 The Lemania 5100 movements have the minute hand for the chronograph on the center pinion (rather than on a smaller register), greatly improving legibility.
 The Lemania 5100 movement is considered very rugged and has been used in a variety of chronographs issued to military pilots.
 There are ten models of Heuer chronographs powered by the Lemania 5100—Reference 510.500 (stainless steel), 510.501 (black coated), 510.502 (olive drab coated), 510.503 (pewter-coated), 510.511 (Carrera dialed acrylic crystal PVD finish), 510.523 (Carrera dialed acrylic crystal stainless steel), as well as models with the names Silverstone (steel case with black dial) and Cortina (steel case with blue dial); the Reference 510.543 was made for the A.M.I.
 (Italian Air Force) and a special edition (with no reference number marked on the case) was made for AudiSport.

 1980–present

-TAG Heuer formed in 1985 when TAG (Techniques d'Avant Garde), manufacturers of high-tech items such as ceramic turbochargers for Formula One cars, and British businessman Ron Dennis, acquired Heuer.
+TAG Heuer was formed in 1985 when TAG Group (Holdings) S.A., manufacturers of high-tech items such as ceramic turbochargers for Formula One cars, acquired Heuer.
+Akram Ojjeh, the owner of TAG Heuer sold a significant stake of the company to British businessman Ron Dennis.

 In 1999 TAG Heuer accepted a bid from LVMH Moët Hennessy Louis Vuitton S.A. of CHF 1.15 billion (£452.15 million, USD 739 million), contingent upon a transfer of 50.1 percent of stock.

 In 2010, TAG Heuer introduced the "Pendulum Concept", the first magnetic oscillator without hairspring capable of providing restoring torque comparable to that of hairspring.

 In 2013, TAG Heuer celebrated the 50th anniversary of the Carrera, the racing-inspired chronograph that is a key part of the TAG Heuer range today.
 There have been ten generations of Carrera since its introduction, with models launched in every decade since 1963.

 In 2017 TAG Heuer released limited edition Muhammad Ali watch.